-One of the oldest texts with allusions to the planetary triangles (or phoenix) can be found in the Bible (OT, Numbers 24), in the Oracles of Balaam, the Pagan seer.
+One of the oldest texts with allusions to the planetary triangles (or phoenix) are in the Bible (OT, Numbers 24), in the Oracles of Balaam, the Pagan seer.
 The Church links Balaam's prophecies to the coming of Christ, but our study of the 854-year cycles identifies 860 BCE, the era of Elijah and Elisha.
 On the peak of Mount Peor, the spirit of God came upon Balaam and gave voice to his oracles (1):

 Prostrate, but with eyes open: